-This Rainbow Candied Citrus Peel recipe transforms your leftover citrus peels into a delectable holiday candy!
+This Rainbow Candied Citrus Peel recipe transforms your leftover citrus peels into a delectable candy!
 Give them as a fun homemade gift or chop them up for topping yogurt and cereal for yourself.
 If you’re feeling overly decadent, dip them in dark chocolate for a sweet treat that makes the perfect gift!

 The tulip-man and I are currently in the throws out the 21 Day Reset trial run, meaning I’ve been without sugar for 11 days (and counting) (save for the sliver of pie that I justified for the celebration of my first “Sinterklaas”).
 Anyways, I’ll live vicariously through you today as I share with you these tart little sugar bombs, candied citrus peel.